 Similar to other black fighters of the time such as George Dixon, Joe Gans or Sam Langford, it was extremely difficult for Walcott to secure a shot at a world title, or to get a fair shake.
 Having established himself as one of the best welterweights in the world, the current champion, Tommy Ryan, avoided him, forcing Walcott to try for Kid Lavigne’s lightweight title in 1897.
 Drained by the effort to make weight, Walcott dropped a close decision.
 The following year he lost another close decision in an attempt to win the welterweight title from fellow great “Mysterious” Billy Smith.
-Walcott eventually got another shot at the welterweight belt when he faced Jim (“Rube”) Ferns in 1901 and this time Walcott won by a knockout in round five.
+Walcott eventually got another shot at the welterweight belt when he faced Jim (“Rube”) Ferns in 1901 and this time Walcott won by a knockout in five.
 He kept the title until 1904, when he lost to the legendary Dixie Kid by controversial disqualification (it was later established the referee had bet on Dixie) in the first world title match between two black boxers.

 But as any boxing historian knows, championships had little to do with true boxing greatness during Walcott’s era.
 For example, boxing legend Sam Langford received only one try at a title, a fifteen round war with Walcott which ended in a draw, but he is regarded by most as one of the greatest fighters of all time.
-Instead, it is Walcott’s many fights against much larger men that sets him apart as a genuine immortal of the ring.
+Instead, it is Walcott’s many fights against much larger men that sets “The Barbados Demon” apart as a genuine immortal of the ring.
 Frustrated by the difficulties in securing matches against the best welterweights of the day, Walcott issued public demands to take on the better big men instead, and when given the chance, amazingly, he usually bested his much taller and heavier opponents.
 Fittingly, it is Walcott who is credited with the timeless maxim, “The bigger they are, the harder they fall.”

 To illustrate, Walcott’s manager, Tom O’Rourke, also handled Sailor Tom Sharkey, a top heavyweight contender of the time who twice went the distance with heavyweight champion James J. Jeffries.
 O’Rourke stated that he had to stop Walcott from sparring with Sharkey because Joe kept knocking Sailor Tom down.
 Another example: the August 28, 1895 Boston Herald reported that Walcott weighed just 138 pounds against Dick O’Brien’s 155, but O’Rourke was so confident in his fighter that he waived the weight.
 Walcott knocked out O’Brien in the first round.
 Walcott also beat a number of top middleweights including Jack Bonner, Tommy West, Kid Carter, George Cole, and Joe Grim.
-He fought light heavyweight champ George Gardner twice in non-title tilts, winning once by 20 round decision.
+He fought light heavyweight champ George Gardner twice in non-title tilts, winning once by twenty round decision.

 Walcott’s ring immortality is based on such amazing feats, as well as the esteem he was held in by his contemporaries.
 Heavyweight champion Jack Johnson rated Walcott as one of the most powerful hitters of the time.
 Langford himself paid Walcott the great tribute of ranking him the hardest puncher he had ever faced in his incredibly long career.
-“He was the hardest hitter I ever met,” stated Langford, recalling their 1904 match which, according to reports, was a furious and action-packed 15-rounder.
+“He was the hardest hitter I ever met,” stated Langford, recalling their 1904 match which, according to reports, was a furious and action-packed fifteen round war.
 “Never before or since have I been hit as hard and as often … and I never landed more blows than I hurled into Joe Walcott that night.”